Share your voice

 Ms. Wheelchair Kansas, Inc.

-Ms. Wheelchair Kansas, Inc. annually selects an adult and youth titleholder, who are wheelchair mobile, that successfully advocate, educate, and empower all people on a state level.
+Ms. Wheelchair Kansas, Inc. annually selects an adult, teen, and youth titleholder, who are wheelchair mobile, that successfully advocate, educate, and empower all people on a state level.

-This organization provides opportunities for women and young girls who are wheelchair mobile to be recognized, celebrated, and have their voices amplified!
+This organization provides opportunities for women, teens, and young girls who are wheelchair mobile to be recognized, celebrated, and have their voices amplified!
 Ms. Wheelchair Kansas, Inc. is a leadership and empowerment organization.
 It is not centered on a beauty contest, but rather a competition that emphasizes the inner beauty, strength, and passion of those who participate.
 The organization is much more than just a competition.
 It starts with a competition, but then builds throughout the year as our titleholders work to educate people in Kansas and break down stereotypes.
-Ms. Wheelchair Kansas, Inc. is made up of two programs: the Ms. program and the Little Miss program.
+Ms. Wheelchair Kansas, Inc. is made up of three programs: the Ms. program, Junior Miss program, and the Little Miss program.
 With varying ages involved, it provides the perfect opportunity for mentorship as well.
 Ms. Wheelchair Kansas, Inc. is a sisterhood, a platform, and a tool for empowerment and leadership!

 Ms. Wheelchair Kansas logo in the shape of the state of Kansas with a crown in the center.